adyen-examples/adyen-step-by-step-integration-workshop/README.md

     }
 }

+// Step 10 - Handles responses, do a simple redirect based on the result. function handleResponse(response, component) {

+}

 // This function sends a POST request to your specified URL,
 // the `data`-parameters will be serialized as JSON in the body parameters. async function sendPostRequest(url, data) {